malkhamis-panw/gaia/doc/documentation.md

 ##### `POST /enforcers`

-Creates a new Defender.
+Creates a new enforcer.

 ##### `DELETE /enforcers/:id`

-Deletes the Defender with the given ID.
+Deletes the enforcer with the given ID.

 Parameters: